smithy-lang/smithy/docs/source/1.0/spec/core/http-traits.rst

 in every request for a particular HTTP method being captured.
 For example, this can be modeled with a pattern of ``/{label+}``.

 Segments in the middle of a URI can be captured using greedy labels.
+Greedy labels match greedily: they will match the longest possible string.
 Given a pattern of ``/prefix/{label+}/suffix`` and an endpoint of ``https://yourhost``:

 .. list-table::